Samsung Galaxy S8 review

 Facial recognition – despite being the default out of the box – is a non-starter for us.
 The phone fails to recognise your face far too often, it doesn’t work in low light, and it can be spoofed by a photo.
 Nope, not happening.

 There's nothing more infuriating about this feature than the fact you can't see if you're 'positioning' your face correctly.
-There's definitely an angle to hold it at that's optimal... but you have no idea why.
+There's definitely an angle to hold it at that's optimal... but you have no idea what it is, or why.

+This issue has been increased now that Apple has invested seemingly billions in creating invisible dots that fire into your face to verify your identity the same way... the iPhone X is big competition to the Galaxy S8 as a result.

 What users now expect from flagship phones – and what Samsung had done perfectly before – is a simple, muscle memory action that opens your phone.
 No extra pressing, no having to interact with the phone to open it up – just one single press to be securely into your handset.